 Who typically takes this course?

-All age groups between 18 to seniors.
+The person who is curious about pastry arts in general, and for the pastry lover who wants to level up their skills closer to professional standards.
+All age groups take this course – from 18 year olds to seniors.
 Typically, the class is usually split 50-50 male/female.
 What they all have in common is the desire to learn and walk away with real skills, great knowledge, and freedom from recipe following – in other words, people who are looking for more than just a one-off class.

 What do I need to bring?